opendaylight/docs/docs/release-process/managed-release.rst

 The remaining artifacts will be automatically scraped:

-* Blocker bugs that were raised between the previous RC0 and release.
+* Blocker bugs that were raised between the previous code freeze and release.
 * Grievances raised against the project during the last release.

 Midway Checkpoint
 #################

-One month before RC0, a midway checkpoint will be collected.
+One month before code freeze, a midway checkpoint will be collected.
 The release team will review the information collected and report it to the TSC at the next TSC meeting.
 All information for midway checkpoint will be automatically collected.